William Irvine (Canadian politician): Member of Parliament, 1920s

-He attempted to re-enter parliament in 1936 through a by-election in Assiniboia, Saskatchewan but was defeated by former Saskatchewan Premier James Garfield Gardiner.
+In 1936, Irvine attempted to re-enter parliament via a by-election in Assiniboia, Saskatchewan, but was defeated by former Saskatchewan Premier James Garfield Gardiner.

-He returned to parliament in the 1945 election for the British Columbia riding of Cariboo.
-He served in the House of Commons for four years.
-He was defeated in 1949 when the opposition united behind Liberal candidate George Matheson Murray.
+Irvine eventually returned to parliament in the 1945 federal election for the British Columbia riding of Cariboo.
+He went on to serve in the House of Commons for four years before being defeated in the 1949 election, when the opposition united behind Liberal candidate George Matheson Murray.

-Irvine made three more attempts to return to parliament, in the 1950s, but was unsuccessful each time.
+Afterwards, Irvine made three more attempts to return to Parliament in the 1950s, but was unsuccessful each time.